 We flew to Chicago and were met by Anna & Shannon (who’d driven up from Ohio), and all crashed at their friend’s place for a few days of sightseeing and Jaegerbombs before setting off across the prairies.

-We’d camped out in the Rockies, watched the Independence Day fireworks in New Mexico, got lost and been put up in the middle of the Arizona desert by a random fishing guide with a (sting-induced) fear of scorpions, stood in awe on the Northern Rim of the Grand Canyon, hiked through the incredible natural wonders of Bryce Canyon and Zion National Park in Utah, drunk & eaten & gambled in Las Vegas, chilled in San Diego (crashing with Anna’s aunt & uncle) & popped over the border for margaritas in Tijuana, got stuck at the Mexico – US border (due to a minor problem with Ross’ visa waiver, which took longer than it should have to correct because the border guards took a little pizza break in front of the line of waiting people), checked out LA, crashed with Anna’s friends in Berkeley and checked out San Francisco, driven up Highway 101 and been dwarfed by the giant redwoods, crashed with Anna’s friends in Portland, driven around Oregon with Shannon’s parents and visited the hotel from The Shining and the house and beach from the Goonies and done Arnold Schwarzenegger impressions in front of the school from Kindergarten Cop (“I’m the party pooper“), drunk bottles of Jaeger in her aunt & uncle’s jacuzzi at their cabin in the woods outside Seattle, and had made it all the way up to Canada where we stayed with our friend Ginny in Victoria.
+We’d camped out in the Rockies, watched the Independence Day fireworks in New Mexico, been put up in the middle of the Arizona desert by a random fishing guide with a (sting-induced) fear of scorpions, stood in awe on the Northern Rim of the Grand Canyon, hiked through the incredible natural wonders of Bryce Canyon and Zion National Park in Utah, drunk & eaten & gambled in Las Vegas, chilled in San Diego (crashing with Anna’s aunt & uncle) & popped over the border for margaritas in Tijuana, got stuck at the Mexico – US border (due to a minor problem with Ross’ visa waiver, which took longer than it should have to correct because the border guards took a little pizza break in front of the line of waiting people), checked out LA, crashed with Anna’s friends in Berkeley and checked out San Francisco, driven up Highway 101 and been dwarfed by the giant redwoods, crashed with Anna’s friends in Portland, driven around Oregon with Shannon’s parents and visited the hotel from The Shining and the house and beach from the Goonies and done Arnold Schwarzenegger impressions in front of the school from Kindergarten Cop (“I’m the party pooper“), drunk bottles of Jaeger in her aunt & uncle’s jacuzzi at their cabin in the woods outside Seattle, and had made it all the way up to Canada where we stayed with our friend Ginny in Victoria.

 Ginny was another traveller we’d met the previous summer in Europe (while shooting pool in Brussels) and also kept in touch with (one of the greatest things about travel – every trip leads to new connections and future possibilities).
 She put us all up in her Chinatown apartment for a couple of days, and then it was time to hightail it back to Chicago in time for a Peaches gig Anna was determined to attend.